-The EMGV program was created to increase NC Cooperative Extension Service’s (Extension’s) capacity to provide information on establishing and maintaining gardens, lawns, landscapes, and houseplants in ways that protect health and natural resources.
+The Extension Master Gardener (EMG) program was created to increase NC State Extension’s (Extension’s) capacity to provide information on establishing and maintaining gardens, lawns, landscapes, and houseplants in ways that protect health and natural resources.

-Six years later, in March 1979, the Extension center in Wake County started training volunteers in an EMGV program.
-The first EMGV reported to work on April 2, 1979.
-New Hanover County quickly adopted and expanded its Garden Hotline program into an EMGV program.
-Today there are over 4,000 EMGVs across the state.
+Six years later, in March 1979, the Extension center in Wake County started training volunteers in an EMG program.
+The first North Carolina Master Gardener volunteer reported to work on April 2, 1979.
+In that same year, New Hanover County quickly adopted and expanded its Garden Hotline program into an EMG program.
+Today there are over 3,000 Master Gardener volunteers (MGVs) across the state.

 1. Diverse Audiences.

 Our programs and staff reflect the diversity of the communities they serve.
 The land-grant university system was built to provide access to higher education and serve the needs of the common person.
 MGVs continue the land-grant university tradition by ensuring that the programs and people delivering them are available and applicable to all residents.

 Projects must be relevant to the larger issues facing society—protecting environmental quality, ending hunger, building strong and safe neighborhoods, and growing healthy children.

 3. Public Awareness.
 Extension and Master Gardener volunteers must let the residents, decision-makers, businesses, and communities of North Carolina know about the value of the work they do by illustrating its relevance to public goals.